tobygrice/nes-emu/README.md

 I found that parallelising the system used around 3 times as much compute, due to the significant overhead required for scheduling and component coordination.
 Furthermore, CPU schedulers are too imprecise to coordinate each component to a single tick, so component operations had to be batched.
 This resulted in a less performant *and* less accurate emulator.
 As such, I decided to revert it to a serial implementation that runs with single-tick granularity.

 The emulator is functional for ROMs using iNES 1.0, with no mapper (mapper 0).
-There are scrolling bugs I have not been able to resolve, so while Super Mario Bros. runs, it crashes shortly into 1-1.
-Early titles without scrolling run great (eg. Pacman).
+No APU is implemented, so games run without sound.

 ## Development Progress